emadaghajanzadeh/Bricks-Breaker/README.md

 <img src="gameImage3.PNG" width="50%">

-Finally, once you lost the game, this message will be shows to you and your performance would be stored in a .txt file named as result.
+Finally, once you lost the game, this message will be shown to you and your performance would be stored in a .txt file named as result.
 <img src="gameImage4.PNG" width="50%">